murphJus/Klipper-cfgs-for-CoPrint-KCM-Ender3V3-SE-KE/README.md

 #Input your z-offset here
 z_offset: 3.2
 ```
+Save config and restart.

 ## PID Tune
 PID tuning for the CoPrint Chromahead is inputted manually
+Bed PID is auto stored into the printer.cfg

 Start by inputting this into the console
 ```